adilbhartiya/Counter-Strike-Round-Winner-Prediction/README.md

 1. Clone the repository: `git clone <https://github.com/adilbhartiya/Counter-Strike-Round-Winner-Prediction.git>`
 2. Navigate to the project directory: `cd Counter-Strike-Round-Winner-Prediction`
-3. Open and run `main.ipynb` in Jupyter Notebook or any compatible environment.
+3. Open and run `CS-GO Round Winner.ipynb` in Jupyter Notebook or any compatible environment.

 ## Conclusion

 The Random Forest Classifier emerged as the top-performing model with robust performance in predicting round winners in CS:GO.
 Further optimization and fine-tuning of the model could enhance its performance even more.

-For detailed implementation and analysis, refer to the Jupyter Notebook (`main.ipynb`) in this repository.
+For detailed implementation and analysis, refer to the Jupyter Notebook (`CS-GO Round Winner.ipynb`) in this repository.